paulniziolek/cs214/mysh/README.txt

 the tree will consist of a `pipe cmd` as a root node, with `builtin cmd: pwd` and `exec cmd: ls` as its children.

 BATCH MODE:
-Running the executable followed by a filepath will run the file at a specified location in batch mode, and quit after it finishes.
+Running the executable followed by a filepath will run the file at a specified location in batch mode.
+Batch mode will run a file until EOF is reached, `exit` command is ran, or an empty line is ran.

 INTERACTIVE MODE:
 Running the executable will prompt the entry of `mysh` and run until the `exit` command.